This page was updated on 17 May 2021. To view changes, please see page updates

 - participate in the development of reports, programs or interventions ordered by the court, for example, a pre-sentence report or conditional bail program and the management of programs and interventions

-- attend all initial interviews and final reviews for a young person subject to conditional bail or remanded in custody
+- attend all initial interviews and final reviews for a young person subject to conditional bail or remanded in custody (Refer to Support a young person seeking bail.)

 - attend at least every second progress review for a young person subject to an intensive supervision order, conditional release order or conditional bail program